FunkyFedora/Group-Project-1-Classic-Game-Challenge/README.md

 If the player dies in either the first or second level, then their final score is based on many cans they were able to collect before being eaten by the zombies.

+Winning:

+A player wins when if they were able to collect all of the cans of food in both the first and second level.

 Dying:

 A player dies when they collide with one of the four zombies.
 Once this happens, the game immediately ends and brings up the lose screen.